Ennodia vs OpenRouter

 Section titled “Key Difference”OpenRouter routes hosted model API calls.
 Ennodia coordinates local agent subprocesses and can expose that local orchestration through MCP or IO.

-That means OpenRouter is closer to infrastructure for application developers, while Ennodia is closer to a local collaboration tool for agents already inside your coding or research workflow.
+OpenRouter provides infrastructure for application developers.
+Ennodia is a local collaboration tool for agents in a code or research workflow.

 Common Mistake

 Section titled “Common Mistake”Do not describe Ennodia as a cheaper OpenRouter or an OpenRouter replacement.
-It solves a different problem: visible delegation to local agents you already have installed.
+It solves a different problem: visible delegation to installed local agents.